Ripu83/rearcquest/README.md

 ## Dockerfile in `quest` Folder

-The Dockerfile for your application is located in the `quest/Dockerfile` folder
+The Dockerfile used to build the image from application is located in the `quest/Dockerfile` folder.

 ## Deploying the CDK Application